-- Rural Action Yorkshire and Durham Community Action have conducted a mixed methods study inclusive of a survey, interviews and desk based research in order to better understand the size, scale, scope, potential growth and future of Village Halls as community businesses. - The Centre for Enterprise & Economic Development Research (CEEDR) at Middlesex University examined existing data sets as well as conducted qualitative research to explore the challenges, opportunities and support needs of community businesses in providing Health & Wellbeing Services. - The Centre for Local Economic Strategy (CLES) is making use of a range of primary qualitative methods to engage with community businesses to decipher the role of anchor institutions (large, cross sector institutions in a local community such as employers, hospitals, schools etc) in the evolution and rising potential of community businesses. - The University of Liverpool are building on current work of theirs by looking at the growth, sustainability and purpose in the community business market in the Liverpool City Region (one of power to change's priority areas).
-They are primarily achieving this by running quantitative analysis on an existing database. - Durham University are making use of secondary datasets and face to face interviews to explore community business eco-systems and resilience in Bradford, Hartlepool and Middlesbrough. - CLES are using qualitative research with stakeholders, workers, service users and customers to understand the ways in which community businesses contribute to inclusive economic growth.
+- The Centre for Local Economic Strategy (CLES) is making use of a range of primary qualitative methods to engage with community businesses to decipher the role of anchor institutions (large, cross sector institutions in a local community such as employers, hospitals, schools etc) in the evolution and rising potential of community businesses. - The University of Liverpool are building on current work of theirs by looking at the growth, sustainability and purpose in the community business market in the Liverpool City Region (one of power to change's priority areas).
+They are primarily achieving this by running quantitative analysis on an existing database. - Durham University are making use of secondary datasets and face to face interviews to explore community business eco-systems and resilience in Bradford, Hartlepool and Middlesbrough.

-You can view the proposals for some of these projects on our website.
+You can view the proposals for some of these projects on our website here.